Hong Kong dropped from Economic Freedom Index as policies 'controlled from Beijing' | Law-Order

 Hong Kong dropped from Economic Freedom Index as policies 'controlled from Beijing'

-He called the assessment unjustified and "clouded by political bias".
-"When they arrived at that decision, they must have been clouded by their ideological inclination and political bias," Chan said.
+A spokesman for the Hong Kong government's financial secretary expressed "deep disappointment" at the decision.
+"The decision is neither warranted nor justified.
+It does not do justice to (Hong Kong)," the spokesman said, adding that the claim that the city's economic policies are controlled by Beijing is "ill-conceived and simply not true".

-He added that Hong Kong's core economic competitiveness, including free flow of capital, information and goods, remains under the "one country, two systems" formula of governance put in place in 1997 when the city reverted from British to Chinese rule.
+He added that the assessment was "politically biased" and that Hong Kong's core economic competitiveness, including free flow of capital, remains under the "one country, two systems" formula of governance put in place in 1997 when the city reverted from British to Chinese rule.
 The U.S. suspended Hong Kong's preferential tariff rates for exports to the country and imposed sanctions on Hong Kong and Beijing officials last year in response to China's imposition of a national security law on the former British colony, saying it undermined the city's high autonomy.

 In 2019, 82% of IPOs in Hong Kong were by mainland companies, while in October 2020, mainland equities comprised 57.3% of the Hang Seng Index by weighting, the group said.